 The most important training result is the final selection error.
 Indeed, this is a measure of the generalization capabilities of the neural network.
 Here the final selection error is: Selection error = 0.109 NSE.

 The objective of model selection is to find the network architecture with the best generalization properties.
 That is, we want to improve the final selection error obtained before (0.209 NSE).

-The best selection error is achieved by using a model whose complexity is the most appropriate to produce an adequate fit of the data.
-Order selection algorithms are responsible for find the optimal number of perceptrons in the neural network.
+The best selection error is achieved by using a model whose complexity is the most appropriate to produce an adequate data fit.
+Order selection algorithms are responsible for finding the optimal number of perceptrons in the neural network.

 As we can see, the final training error always decreases with the number of neurons.
 However, the final selection error takes a minimum value at some point.
-Here, the optimal number of neurons is 8, which corresponds to a selection error of 0.0974.
+Here, the optimal number of neurons is 8, corresponding to 0.0974 selection error.

 The following figure shows the optimal network architecture for this application.

 The objective of the testing analysis is to validate the generalization performance of the trained neural network.
 The testing compares the values provided by this technique to the observed values.

 A standard testing technique in approximation problems is to perform a linear regression analysis between the predicted and the real values, using an independent testing set.
 The next figure illustrates a graphical output provided by this testing analysis.

 From the above chart, we can see that the neural network is predicting well the entire range of car price data.
 The correlation value is R2 = 0.937, which indicates that the model has a reliable prediction capability.

 The model is now ready to estimate the price of a certain car with satisfactory quality over the same data range.